PrincetonUniversity/hpc_beginning_workshop/openacc/c/README.md

 $ ./laplace2d_acc
 ```

 Does the code run faster on the GPU?
 Try replacing `parallel loop` with `kernels` in the first pragma.
 How does the compiler report change?
+What happens if you comment out the `#pragma acc data`?
+In that case, is managed memory enough to give the same fast solution?

 ## Della